 While the initial focus of marital property is typically on identifying and making sure that a spouse receives his or her share of the marital assets, and equally important aspect of property division is who will be liable for the marital debt.

 If you and your spouse have joint credit cards, you will both be legally liable for payment of this debt.
 The credit card companies will not recognize an agreement between spouses whereby one spouse agrees to pay off the credit cards.
 If there is a default, the credit card companies will seek to collect from both spouses, regardless of any agreement.

 Nonetheless, it is important when dividing marital assets to determine how debt will be discharged (or paid).
 While a divorce settlement does not relieve a spouse from liability against the credit card company, a spouse will have legal rights against the other spouse if the other spouse does not make any payments required under the divorce settlement.

-Similarly other debts must be taken into account, the largest of which is often a mortgage on a home.
+Similarly, other debts must be considered, the largest of which is often a mortgage on a home.